ryantd42/NY-Legislative-Git/2023/A8029C-2023/bill.md

- Introduced  by  M.  of A. EPSTEIN, FAHY -- read once and referred to the Committee on Corporations, Authorities and  Commissions  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to said committee
+ Introduced  by  M.  of A. EPSTEIN, FAHY -- read once and referred to the Committee on Corporations, Authorities and  Commissions  --  committee discharged, bill amended, ordered reprinted as amended and recommitted to  said  committee  --  recommitted to the Committee on Corporations, Authorities and Commissions in accordance with Assembly Rule 3, sec.
+2 -- committee discharged, bill amended, ordered  reprinted  as  amended and recommitted to said committee

- AN  ACT  directing the metropolitan transportation authority and the New York city transit authority to rename the 23rd Street  subway  station to  the  23  St Baruch College station; and provides for the repeal of such provisions upon expiration thereof
+ AN  ACT  directing the metropolitan transportation authority and the New York city transit authority to rename the 23rd Street  subway  station to  the  23  St-Baruch College station; and provides for the repeal of such provisions upon expiration thereof

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM-